krestaino/my-dash/README.md

 I recommend you check out the two folders [api/src/routes](api/src/routes) and [ui/src/components/services](ui/src/components/services) to see how the existing services are implemented.

-But as a very brief rule of thumb:
+But as a _very_ brief walk-through:

 1. Add endpoints and/or credentials to the API `.env` file.
 2. Create a new route in [api/src/routes](api/src/routes) with the name of your new service.
 All files in the routes folder are automatically imported.